 2. Gangs at her school inspired The Outsiders

 There was great tension in Hinton high school because of the gang quarrels, and this inspired her to write the book.
-On the one hand, is the upper class “Socs” and the lower class “Greasers”, and their rivalry was so bitter that the gangs had to enter through separate doors at school.
+On the one hand, are the upper-class “Socs” and the lower-class “Greasers”, and their rivalry was so bitter that the gangs had to enter through separate doors at school.
 Hinton was neither a greaser nor a Soc, but she wrote the book from the point of view of the greaser Ponyboy in an effort to humanize the gang.

 3. Hinton didn’t plan to publish The Outsiders

 Hinton originally wrote the first book for her reading enjoyment, not to share with anyone.
 However, the mother of one of her friends read a draft and thought otherwise.
 She said the book needs to be read by more people, and she contacted an agent she knew in New York, and soon Viking Press signed Hinton for a $1000 advance.

 4. Hinton used her initials to avoid unnecessary favouritism towards her gender

 According to a report, it was Hinton’s publishers who suggested that Hinton use her initials instead of her full name due to concerns that readers and reviewers alike would automatically dismiss a book about teenage boys written by a teenage girl.
 The strategy worked, and also Hinton kept her public and private lives separate.